greyqz/GGLocker/README.md

 ### "Locked" mode

 Opening the "locked" folder, you can see the inside of Windows Recycle bin.
 To unlock the folder, you must type the right password line by line.
-Type a line "!!!" as the end of password.

 There are some small functions in "Locked" mode: